Tuberculosis Skin Testing

-Skin testing (PPD) for tuberculosis (TB) is available at the public health department on Monday, Tuesday, Wednesday, and Friday (with the exception of holidays) between Noon and 4:30 pm.
-Patients receiving a TB test must return to the public health department within 48-72 hours to have the test results checked.
+Skin testing (PPD) for tuberculosis (TB) is available at the public health department.
+Testing is available Monday, Tuesday, Wednesday, and Friday between noon and 4:30 pm by appointment.
+Clients receiving a TB test must return to the public health department within 48-72 hours to have the test results checked.

 Tuberculin Skin Testing (TST) Workshops for Health Care Workers

 For all available Michigan workshops and online registration please visit www.tstmichigan.com.

 This is a four-hour workshop for health care workers covering all aspects of TB including: history, epidemiology, transmission, pathogenesis, diagnoses, treatment and prevention.
 In addition, the participant will learn how to properly administer and interpret a TB skin test (TST).
 Participants who successfully complete this class will be qualified to perform TSTs.
 Candidates for the TST Workshop are health care workers who have experience with infections, universal precautions, sterile technique and who are responsible for assessing risk of TB.